objectbox/objectbox-docs/property-types.md

 ## Flex Properties

-Flex properties can hold various types of data in a single property including complex structures.
+Flex properties can hold data values of various types, including complex structures, in a single property.
 They serve two main purposes:

 * Dynamic data: you want to process JSON-like data dynamically
-* Nested objects: for some reason you don't want to use relations, and want to embed map-like data directly
+* Nested objects: as an alternative to relations, you can embed map-like data directly

 {% hint style="info" %}
 When syncing with MongoDB, flex properties can hold nested documents.